Categories: Technology

 1) Cognisess

-Founded by CEO Chris Butt Cognisess is deep learning analytics startup that develops people analytics software for recruiters and organizations.
+Founded by CEO Chris Butt Cognisess is a deep learning analytics startup that develops people analytics software for recruiters and organizations.
 The team took part in Microsoft’s 2014 London Accelerator, a program that helps talented businesses get enterprise ready.

 By harnessing neuroscience, objective data and predictive analytics, Cognisess removes the bias and subjectivity around talent selection, ongoing performance and organisational design – saving organisations time and resource, improved productivity and ensuring best fit.